 The Town's government is led by a three person Board of Selectmen.
 Daily operations are overseen by a Town Administrator.
-Town elections are held the second Monday in May.
+Town elections are held the first Monday in May.

 The Board of Selectmen is composed of three members elected for staggered three year terms.
-The Board meets on Monday evenings at 6:30.
+They meet every first and third Wednesday evening at 6 P.M. at Town Hall.
+They may also hold other meetings from time to time.
 The Board of Selectmen acts as the Town's Chief Executive Body responsible for the general welfare of the community.
+Specific powers and responsibilities of the Board of Selectmen are set forth in the Town's charter.